What exactly is a triathlon?

 How much are dues?

 All team members must pay dues of $70 per semester.
 These dues cover the cost of travel and lodging for all team races.
 All dues paying members have access to huge race discounts/reimbursements, group workouts, and huge sponsor discounts.
-Plus, our most active members receive some pretty awesome free gifts from our sponsors!
+Plus, our most active members receive some pretty awesome free gifts from our sponsors! *As of Fall 2020, we are not requiring dues for this semester*

 I've never done a triathlon before!